Nmilien34/Nmilien34/README.md

 ## Technical Skills

 When it comes to coding, I started with “mocking” languages like HTML, CSS, and a bit of JavaScript when I was 17 in high school.
-Later, I got introduced to C during Embedded Systems 1, where I learned about memory manipulation and got a glimpse into low-level programming.
+Later, I got introduced to C during Embedded Systems 1, where I learned about memory manipulation and got a glimpse into low, level programming.
 I worked on many projects in C, but I struggled a lot.
 Trying to escape some of C’s frustrations, I discovered C++, which gave me more freedom.
 I enjoyed it so much that I took classes from the computer science curriculum focused on C++.

 During Embedded Systems 2, I used Python to build projects.
 Python felt almost like magic because it read like English—though I still wasn’t a fan of indentation, I ended up working with it a lot.